ricogendron/phase-diversity/README.md

 18) The user must provide the FWHM of the object in [pixels].
-Floating-point values smaller than 1 pixel are possible without any sampling issues because the computation is done directly in the Fourier space (multiplication by a broad gaussian function).
+Floating-point values smaller than 1 pixel are possible without any sampling issues because the computation is done natively in the Fourier space (multiplication by a broad function).
 A value of 0.0 means an infinitely small object (i.e. point-source).
-The code is prepared for circular and square objects, but the feature is not yet implemented.
 Note that the same code is used internally to simulate the convolution by the pixel area function, using a square object with a FWHM of 1.0 pixel.
 Therefore, this "object fwhm feature" can also be used to simulate the impact of detector pixels with an influence shape that would be larger than 1 pixel.

 19) The user must provide the type of shape of the object.
 Possible choices are either 'gaussian', 'disk' or 'square'.